Cadmus M. Wilcox: Early life and career

 Wilcox was born in Wayne County, North Carolina.
 One of his brothers, John A. Wilcox, would later serve in the First Confederate Congress as a representative from Texas.
 The family moved to Tipton County, Tennessee, when Cadmus was only two years old.
 He was raised and educated in Tennessee, studying at Cumberland University before being nominated to the United States Military Academy at West Point from the Memphis district.
 He graduated in 1846, standing 54th out of 59 cadets, and was brevetted a second lieutenant in the 4th U.S. Infantry on July 1.
 Among his West Point classmates were future Civil War generals George B. McClellan and Thomas J. Jackson.

 With the Mexican–American War already underway, Wilcox joined the 4th Infantry in the Mexican city of Monterrey in 1847.
 He was appointed as an aide to Maj.
 Gen. John A. Quitman, acting as his adjutant at the Battle of Veracruz and the Battle of Cerro Gordo.
 For gallant conduct at the Battle of Chapultepec, in action at the Belén Gate, and the Battle for Mexico City, Wilcox was appointed a brevet first lieutenant on September 13.
+On August 22, 1848 Wilcox served as a groomsman in the wedding of Ulysses S. Grant.

 After the war with Mexico ended, Wilcox was promoted to first lieutenant on August 24, 1851.
 In the autumn of 1852, Wilcox was ordered back to West Point to serve as assistant instructor of military tactics, a position he held until the summer of 1857, when, on account of failing health, he was sent to Europe on a twelve-month furlough.
 On his return to West Point, he published a manual on rifles and rifle firing, which became the standard textbook on the subject.
 Wilcox also translated and published a work on infantry evolution as practiced in the Austrian Army.

 He was ordered to New Mexico Territory in 1860, and was promoted to the rank of captain in the 4th Infantry on December 20.